-Facing the police is St. Brandon holding an oar, an Irish monk of the sixth century who, according to his own account as reported in Caxton's "Lives of the Saints", is entitled to consideration as the discoverer of America.
+10 The finial shows St. Brandon holding an oar.
+He is an Irish monk of the sixth century who, according to his own account as reported in Caxton's "Lives of the Saints," is entitled to consideration as the discoverer of America.

 The story of his voyage rivals Baron Munchausen at his best.
 The saint is shown steering his little boat over a stormy sea, with a whale in the background, suggesting the time when Brandon's monks said Mass on the back of a whale, thinking it to be an island.
-The arm-piece is in the form of a "great grip" or sea-serpent, which came near devouring St. Brandon and his little boat, crew and all.
-This is the gift of John P. Elton of the class of 1898, himself a gallant sailor.
+The armpiece is in the form of a "great grip" or sea-serpent, which came near devouring St. Brandon and his little boat, crew and all.
+This is the gift of John P. Elton of the class of 1888, himself a gallant sailor.

-Directly behind St. Brandon is Colonel Theodore Roosevelt on horseback.
+11 Directly behind St. Brandon is Colonel Theodore Roosevelt on horseback.
 This pew-end was given in tribute to Walter Cash, who was the first volunteer for Roosevelt's Rough Riders in 1898, who are shown on the finial storming San Juan Hill.
-He was a great Princeton football player, and so on the armpiece is represented a tiger holding a football.
+He was a great Princeton football player, and so on the arm-piece is represented a tiger holding a football.